 If you are starting a Colorado brewery or Brewpub you will need to apply for a Brewer’s Notice with the TTB and a Manufacturer’s License with the State of Colorado.
+If you intend to have a salesroom (tasting room), you will also need to apply for a Colorado Wholesale license, and a Colorado Liquor Sales Room.
 It is important to know the current processing timelines for Colorado brewery applications as you will not be permitted to brew beer until you have been approved by the Federal Government (TTB) and State of Colorado.
 You should expect between 4-6 months to get your Colorado Brewery formed and licensed with the TTB and State of Colorado.

-If you are starting a Brewery for instance, you can expect:
+If you are starting a Colorado Brewery, you can expect:

-TTB Brewer’s Notice: In November, 2016 the average number of days to process a TTB Brewer’s Notice Application was just about 179 days (as of January 23, 2017 – the most current TTB update).
-That’s UP about a month! – from 148 days in October, 2016.
+TTB Brewer’s Notice: In September, 2021 the average number of days to process a TTB Brewer’s Notice Application was just about 45 days (as of October 20, 2021 – the most current TTB update).
+That’s UP 7 days – from 38 days in August, 2021.
 The time to process your Brewer’s Notice can vary depending on completeness of application and additional information needed by TTB.
 KEEP IN MIND these dates are AVERAGES.
-Processing times of 180+ days is not out of the question.
-We regularly speak with TTB representatives and are reminded that Brewpubs are taking longer to process, and have seen 200+ days processing time.
+Given the COVID-19 economy and state of the brewing industry, the processing time for new Brewer’s Notice applications appears to us a clear sign that the number of application is way down.

 State of Colorado Beer Manufacturer’s License: You’ll also need a Colorado Liquor License.
 The State of Colorado generally processes Beer Manufacturer’s Licenses in 3-4 months.
 It is best to submit the Colorado Brewer’s License Application at the same time you submit your TTB application.